afonari/emc/index1.markdown

  1. Atomic units (a.u.) are used throughout the code: ħ = 1, energy is in Hartree, distance is in Bohr, mass is in the electron mass at rest (m0).
  1. For the top of the VB (valence band) eigenvalues are negative, for the bottom of the CB (conduction band) eigenvalues are positive.
  1. In some cases, not all eigenvalues have the same sign, meaning that the chosen k-point is not a global minimum (maximum).
- 1. Effective masses can be highly anisotropic (see [Tests](#toc_8) section).
+ 1. Effective masses can be highly anisotropic (see [Running tests](#toc_8) section).

 ### Installation

 EMC is a Python script, that depends only on the Python Standard Library.
-That means that the only thing you need to do is download [emc.py]() and run it!
+That means that you only need to download the latest version, unpack it, check that *emc.py* has executable flag (`chmod +x ./emc.py` if it doesn't) and it is in your `$PATH`, and enjoy the results!

 ### Requirements